hellonico/origami-custom-native-lib/README.md

 # origami-simple

-This is an origami sample with backward compatibility of opencv compiled with libc 2.23 and no ffmpeg
+This is an origami sample with backward compatibility of opencv compiled with libc 2.19.

 ```
 :dependencies [
-  [origami "4.0.0-beta6" :exclusions [opencv/opencv-native]]
+  [origami "4.0.0-beta7"]
-  [opencv/opencv-native-ubuntu16-noffmpeg "4.0.0-beta"]
+  [opencv/opencv-native-libc_2_19 "4.0.0-beta"]
-  [org.clojure/clojure "1.8.0"]]
+  [org.clojure/clojure "1.9.0"]]
 ```

 or deps.edn